torquebox/torquebox.org/speakers.md

-While we can normally foot the travel bill ourselves, if your organization offers travel or lodging assistance, that is of course always appreciated, but not a requiremet.
+While we can normally foot the travel bill ourselves, if your organization offers travel or lodging assistance, that is of course always appreciated, but not a requirement.

 Just shoot an email to *<span>speakers</span>@torquebox<span>.org</span>* and we will try to work something out.